indigo423/blog.no42.org/content/page/about.md

 ### What I'm doing today

-* I work full-time for [The OpenNMS Group](https://www.opennms.com) as a subject-matter expert for OpenNMS and advocate for Open Source working with people in providing internet infrastructure or managed services
+* Individual contributor and advisor for strategic partners and stakeholders using and building the open source network monitoring platform OpenNMS Horizon/Meridian
-* Contact manager for our german development team and first point of contact for OpenNMS customers and partners in Europe
+* Contact manager for our German development team and first point of contact for OpenNMS customers and partners in Europe
-* Work as a digital nomad since 2010 with people in different culture and different time zones
+* Collaborating with people across different cultures and time zones

-* Adopted the principles from Tarus Balog, help people, have fun, make money and I try to spend less than I earn
+Maintainer and contributor to open source projects, including:
+* [nl6](https://nl6.eu) — load testing and performance analysis for monitoring tools
+* [Blitsbom](https://blitsbom.eu) — lightweight SBOM analysis tool for open source projects
+* [Blittermib](https://blittermib.eu) — Web based SNMP MIB browser

 ### Research and Eduction